-First Class welcomes you to the wonderful world of home-education.
-It is our prayer that you will find this season in the life of your family better than you ever imagined.
-To that end, we are providing you with some answers to FAQ's (Frequently Asked Questions) as well as links to help you surf the internet with skill and purpose!
+First Class welcomes you to the wonderful world of home education.
+It is our prayer that you will find this season in the life of your family to be better than you ever imagined.
+To that end, we are providing you with some answers to FAQ's (Frequently Asked Questions), as well as links to help you surf the internet with skill and purpose!

 Remember: YOU CAN DO IT!
-Throughout the year First Class will have opportunities to encourage and educate you as you homeschool your children.
-In the meantime, feel free to contact other members of First Class, and those on the Board, who are always happy to talk with you.
+First Class offers many resources to encourage and educate you as you homeschool your children.

 Visit You Can Homeschool for wonderful information and useful tips on getting started.